Sociology of gender: Gender and socialization

 Author Susan Grieshaber, in "Constructing the Gendered Infant", suggests that attitudes regarding pregnancy change after parents find out the sex of their child, subsequently changing parental attitudes towards the unborn child.
 According to Grieshaber's theory, once parents determine the sex of their unborn child, they assume a gender while planning for the child's arrival.
 Because of this, Grieshaber claims that infants are born into a gendered world where they never know anything other than the gender traits that are assumed due to their sex.
 Kara Smith utilizes similar theory throughout the analysis of her pregnancy journals kept throughout her second pregnancy.
 Smith concluded that her attitude towards her child changed after learning that her child's sex was male.
 Smith's claim is reflected in changes in tone of voice when talking to the unborn child as well as differences in physical touch of her stomach throughout the rest of her pregnancy.
 Another theory of gender socialization, discussed by Susan McHale, is that the gender roles and attitudes of older siblings can impact the gender roles adopted by younger children.
 Throughout the findings of McHale's study, it is maintained that parents still have the most familial influence on childhood socialization.

 By the time children reach the age of three, many will have acquired a firm sense of themselves as male or female, a gender identity that remains throughout life.
 In addition, many pre-schoolers develop a firm awareness of gender stereotypes, insisting that certain activities or items of clothing are not for girls and others not for boys.
-Yet gender identity does not automatically follow from biological sex.
+Yet gender identity does not automatically follow from biological sex even though it has a large effect on it.

 Adults respond differently to communicative efforts of boys and girls.
 A study of infants aged 13 months found that when boys demand attention – by behaving aggressively, or crying, whining or screaming – they tended to get it.
 By contrast, adults tended to respond to girls only when they used language, gestures, or gentle touches; girls who used attention-seeking techniques were likely ignored.
 There was little difference in the communicative patterns at the start of the study, but by the age of two, the girls have become more talkative and boys more assertive in their communicative techniques.